-The 2025 sales training boom: A bold strategy for growth
+The 2026 commercial training boom: A bold strategy for growth

-- The L&D industry saw a 178% surge in sales skills training hours in 2024, making it the third most trained skill that year.
+- The L&D industry saw a 27% increase in commercial sensitivity training investment in 2025, making it the second most trained skill that year.

 - Despite rapid AI adoption, industry-leading companies recognize sales as a fundamentally people-centric business requiring human capabilities.